The next generation of Jews for Jesus!

 Rebekah has a BA in theology and religious studies from Bristol University.
 She enjoys reading, writing and making clothing (she was a costume designer at university).

 Jeremy is from a Tunisian Jewish background (both his parents are Jewish).
 While he grew up knowing the importance of his heritage and traditions, he knew nothing about God—nor did he feel that he needed to.
 Then he met his wife-to-be, Ibtassame, an Arab Christian.
-When Ibtissame told Jeremy about Jesus, he was touched by her testimony, her love for the Jewish people, and the courage it had taken for her to convert to Christianity from Islam.
+When Ibtissame told Jeremy about Jesus, he was touched by her story, her love for the Jewish people, and the courage it had taken for her to convert to Christianity from Islam.
 He accepted her invitation to a Messianic Jewish congregation and that is where he came to faith in Jesus.
 He has been a believer since October 2004.
 Before coming on staff with us, he was a businessman who particularly enjoyed opportunities to compete in achieving company goals.

 The Saadouns have been involved with our Paris branch, where Joshua Turnil had regular discipleship ministry with Jeremy as a new Jewish believer.
 In addition to helping with our Paris branch, Jeremy participated on one of our Behold Your God Israel campaigns